 Since completing the film, DLA Piper returned to Videobred in December to develop a Train-the-Trainer video to educate its staff on presenting the program to clients.
 Most recently, DLA Piper had the film translated into Mandarin Chinese for use by its office in mainland China.

-Explore our site further or give us a call.
 We’re a team of creative problem solvers eager to collaborate.
-No one has ever confused us for sales people.